trussworks/TPDMapsApp/README.md

 ## License

-TPMapsApp is available under the MIT license.
+TPDMapsApp is available under the MIT license.
 See the LICENSE file for more info.